Is PRK Surgery Better for Thin Corneas?

 What If PRK Isn’t Suitable for You?

-If your corneas are thin AND irregular, your surgeon may explore other solutions.
+If your corneas are thin and irregular, your surgeon may explore other solutions.
+These alternatives are designed to give you clear vision while maintaining long-term eye safety.

 Alternatives include: